Sign in or start a free trial to avail of this feature.

 6 Return to PowerPoint to format the chart correctly

-Let’s start by returning to PowerPoint and first duplicating the Bar chart slide.
+Let's start by returning to PowerPoint and first duplicating the bar chart slide, so I'll right click and select Duplicate.

-So I’ll check if B3 minus B2 is greater than zero, and obviously in the first case, it is.
-I can now copy this cell and paste for the remaining years with Alt + E S F.
+And obviously in the first case it is.
+I can now copy the cell and paste for the remaining years with alt + ESF.

 This tells me that we have two negative years in 2011 and 2012.